chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller.rst

 -----------------------

 Because the particles defined for the sharp solver are not divergence-free, it is necessary to have at least one boundary condition that is weakly imposed to ensure the system of equations is well-posed.
-For this purpose, a ``function weak`` type of boundary is used. beta factor (Nitsche penalization).
+For this purpose, a ``function weak`` type of boundary is used.
 Two aspects need special consideration:

 1. ``function weak`` is a variation of ``function``.
 It is used to weakly imposed a Dirichlet boundary condition, and it is necessary when using ``gls_sharp_navier_stokes_3d``.
 2. ``beta`` has to be defined.
 It is a Nitsche penalization parameter that enforces more strongly the boundary condition when it increases (see :doc:`../../../parameters/cfd/nitsche`).